Cardano-Forge/weld/README.md

 ## Cross-Framework Support

-Weld is built with flexibility in mind and as such can be used with any frontend framework or even pure JavaScript.
+Weld is built with flexibility in mind and as such can be used with any frontend framework or even Vanilla JavaScript.

 Here are some examples of how Weld can be integrated with popular modern frameworks.